SunHao-0/healer/Readme.md

 Core components in healer are:
 1. FOTS, a fuzzing oriented interface discription language. [see more](./fots/Readme.md)
 2. Core algorithm, including relation analyzing, call sequence generating, translating... [see more](./core/Readme.md)
-3. Executor, support `interprete` and `jit` executing, `direct` feature is on working
+3. Executor, support `jit` executing, `direct` execution feature is on working
 4. Related tools, such as reportor, translator, exec...
 5. Fuzzer, built on top core and fots.

 ## Install
-Currently, healer only intends to run on and fuzz linux.
+Currently, healer only intends to fuzz linux.
 Therefore following guide only works for linux.

 ### Install Rust
 Healer is written in pure rust, except for some ffi libraries.
 Go to official site of [rust](https://www.rust-lang.org/),